nhuntwalker/flask-book/ch1/first-real-app.rst

 .. code-block:: shell

     [delete-item] $ git add src/components/TaskList.tsx
-    [delete-item] $ git commit -m 'Updated the props of TaskList and passed the deleteItem function through to TaskItem.
+    [delete-item] $ git commit -m 'Updated the props of TaskList and passed the deleteTask function through to TaskItem.
 Also collected the props of TaskItem into an object.'

 Onward, to the ``TaskItem``!